pref reading from dru 260 ref by reserch

 the years, examples of Mr. Knoll’s work have appeared in Trains

-and several books, including David Myrick’s Railroads
+Magazine and several books, including David Myrick’s Railroads

-, Rails to Carry Copper, and eventually
+of Arizona, Rails to Carry Copper, and eventually

-Western Trains
+Western Trains.

 Tucson was a Railroad Town: the Days of Steam in the Big Burg on the Main Line, by W.D.
 Kalt III.
 The Age of Steam comes booming back to life in this up-close look at the growth of a railroad town deep in the heart of the American Southwest.
 Relive the excitement, terror and warm camaraderie that made the steam era unique in our nation’s history.
 Filled with fascinating anecdotes, more than 250 never before-published photographs, and conversations with the men and women who worked on the Southern Pacific Railroad, the book details life during an epoch now a half-century behind us.